mvolkmann/blog/src/swift.md

 ## Extensions

-Extensions add functionality to structs, classes, enums, and protocols.
+Extensions add functionality to existing types, including structs, classes, enums, and protocols.
+This can even be done to types defined by the standard library.

 The functionality that can be added includes:

 - computed type and instance properties